improv-ee/improv-web/README.md

 to do it for Firefox (`Settings -> Certificate Authorities -> Add`).
 The CA file for importing is `docker/lb/certs/ca.crt`.
 If done correctly, this will make `https://` "green" for our dev domains:

-`dev.improv.ee` will be the frontend webserver `api.dev.improv.ee` will be the API
+`web.local.improvision.eu` will be the frontend webserver `api.local.improvision.eu` will be the API

 DNS entries are already configured in global DNS to point to `127.0.0.1`.